osrf/gazebo_tutorials/extrude_svg/tutorial.md

 On the right, you can see the path extracted from your SVG.
 The chassis contains 12 points and is about 1 m wide.
 The origin is indicated by the blue cross.

-Press `Ok` to accept the settings, the extruded link will show up.
+Press `Ok` to accept the settings, the extruded link will show up in the scene and in the list of links on the left.

+> **Note**: If nothing happens after you pressed Ok, your SVG path was probably too complex to be imported.
+Try simplifying it with Inkscape: select the path and press `Ctrl+L` as many times as necessary.

 [[file:files/extruded_chassis.png|400px]]